 - Incredibly durable and tough against storms

-- Lasts significantly longer than asphalt or wood shingles
+- It lasts significantly longer than asphalt or wood shingles

 - Offers high solar reflection for efficiency

-- Can be fairly expensive compared to other roofing material
+- Metal can be fairly expensive compared to other roofing materials

 - Very durable against storms and winds